brendanjbaker/Schemer/README.md

 ## About

 Database Version Manager (dbvm) helps manage database schema versioning.
 Database versions are represented by sequential integers.
 Versioning information is stored in a special versioning schema.
-Source version information is determined by update filenames:
+Source versions are determined by filenames:

 ```
 1.sql                        # Update 1